We didn’t carry out a satisfaction survey this year so our figures remain the same as last year.

 Repairs, Maintenance and Improvements

-Our repairs performance is strong, with our time to complete emergency and non-emergency repairs well below the North Ayrshire and Scottish average.
+Our repairs performance is strong, with our time to complete emergency and non-emergency repairs far quicker than the North Ayrshire and Scottish average.

 Average time taken to complete emergency repairs